Refaat0/api/README.md

 <h1>api</h1>

 **about**
-author: Refaat 🌻
+- written by Refaat 🌻
-a simple api written in node & express using a monogdb database
+- this project is a simple api written in node & express using a monogdb database

 **prerequisites**
 1. node.js must be installed